Neural Class Expression Synthesis

 \subsubsection{Syntactic Accuracy}

-Our neural class expression synthesizers were trained for 500 epochs on each knowledge base.
-In Figure \ref{fig:traing-curves}, we only show the hard accuracy curves during training due to space constraints.
-The rest of the training curves can be found on our Github repository.
-The curves in Figure \ref{fig:traing-curves} suggest that NCES instances train fast with exponential growth in accuracy for the first 10 epochs.
-All models reach a syntactic accuracy of 100\% between 400 and 500 training epochs on large knowledge bases (Carcinogenesis and Vicodi) while achieving a lower performance on smaller ones (Mutagenesis and Semantic Bible).
+Our neural class expression synthesizers were trained for 300 epochs on each knowledge base.
+In Figure~\ref{fig:traing-curves}, we only show the hard accuracy curves during training due to space constraints.
+The rest of the training curves can be found on our GitHub repository.
+The curves in Figure~\ref{fig:traing-curves} suggest that NCES instances train fast with an exponential growth in accuracy within the first 10 epochs.
+All models achieve over 95\% syntactic accuracy on large knowledge bases (Carcinogenesis, Mutagenesis, and Vicodi).
+On the smallest knowledge base, Semantic Bible, we observe that NCES$_{ST}$ drops in performance as it only achieves 88\% accuracy during training.
+On the other side, NCES$_{GRU}$ and NCES$_{LSTM}$ tend to overfit the training data.
 This suggests that NCES instances are well suited for large datasets.
-We validate this hypothesis through the quality of the synthesized solutions on the test set (see Table \ref{tab:evaluation-conex}).
+We validate this hypothesis through the quality of the synthesized solutions on the test set (see Table~\ref{tab:evaluation-conex}).